 The CST examination content is based on tasks performed by CSTs nationwide.
-Job analysis surveys are conducted to identify specific tasks related to the frequency and importance of Surgical Technologists nationwide.
+A job analysis survey was conducted to identify specific tasks related to the frequency and importance of Surgical Technologists nationwide.
 The results of the job analysis are used to develop the content outline for the examination, which is evaluated on a prescribed schedule to ensure that the overall examination content reflects current surgical technology practices.